circulosmeos/gztool/README.md

   * Perl module [Gzip::RandomAccess](https://metacpan.org/pod/Gzip::RandomAccess).
 It seems to create the index only in memory, after decompressing the whole gzip file.
   * Go package [gzran](https://github.com/coreos/gzran).
 It seems to create the index only in memory, after decompressing the whole gzip file.
+  * [jzran](https://code.google.com/archive/p/jzran/).
+It's a Java library based on the zran.c sample from zlib.

 * [*bgzip*](https://github.com/samtools/htslib/blob/develop/bgzip.c) command, available in linux with package *tabix* (used for chromosome handling).
 This discussion about the implementation is very interesting: [random-access-to-zlib-compressed-files](https://lh3.github.io/2014/07/05/random-access-to-zlib-compressed-files).
 I've developed also a [`bgztail` command tool](https://github.com/circulosmeos/bgztail) to tail bgzipped files, even as they grow.